fridalannerstrom/auto-emails/README.md

 `pip install colorama`

-And import colors and styling to run.py with:
+And import colors and styling to `run.py` with:

 `from colorama import Fore, Back, Style`

 I also ensured the Colorama library was included in the `requirements.txt` file, which was necessary for deploying the program on Heroku.
 This allows the program to run smoothly in the cloud environment.

-This simple installation allowed for immediate access to Colorama’s features, making it easy to implement clear, color-coded messages throughout the program.

 # Program Structure